amirrezafatemi/NetworkSniffer/README.md

 If you don't know your current interfaces, try running ./devsfinder
 ```
 If you don't know your available NIC's on your system, try `./devsfinder` .
-Then after requiring your favorable  network sniffer to sniff packets,
+Then after requiring your favorable network interface to sniff packets,
 execute this command :